 High School Students

 - Students are encouraged to stay active on Enlightium Social during the summer months since the community will remain active.
 Please click here if you have not yet signed up for eSocial.
-Below are some things to look forward to:

 - Check out our Summer Reading Program for the chance to earn extra credit for the first quarter in your English course.